zahidalidev/CS-Material/Web & ROR.md

 # Rails

 ### What's Rails?
+- Rails combines the Ruby programming language with HTML, CSS, and JavaScript to create a web application that runs on a web server.
+Because it runs on a web server, Rails is considered a server-side, or “back end,” web application development platform (the web browser is the “front end”).
 - Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
 Understanding the MVC pattern is key to understanding Rails.
 MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.

 ### Model layer